daniellacosse/daniellacos.se-v2/readme.md

 i'm sick of these frameworks. let's cut out the "muddle man"

 ### TODO:
-* browser support
-  * IE
-    * don't bother: alternate message, link to chrome
-  * safari
-    * text flash on transition (backface-visibility issue, probably)
-  * mobile
+* media/gallery/sharing icons
-    * doesn't quite fit

 * permalink route
 * sharing

+* favorites — "star"
+* filter toggles
 * attach more sources/documents/infinite scrolling
   * XHRHttpRequest to server
   * hardest part of this whole thing is ensuring feed is consistent and ordered from all sources
-* filter toggles

 * productionizing
   * aws deploy script